yitaozh/yitaozh.github.io/source/_posts/How-to-leetcode.md

 ### The steps to tackle one problem

-If not idea at all, just check the comments.
+* If no idea at all, just check the hints.
 No need to wait for 5, 10 minutes

 ### Advance